Learning Objectives

 There is no required textbook.
 Lectures and class discussions are mostly based on classical and recent papers on the topic.

-RL textbooks:
+RL textbooks

-• [S09] Algorithms for Reinforcement Learning, Csaba Szepesvári, 2009.
+• [S09] Algorithms for Reinforcement Learning, Csaba Szepesvari, 2009.

-• [SB18] Reinforcement learning: an introduction, by Richard S. Sutton, Andrew G. Barto, 2018.
+• [SB18] Reinforcement Learning: An Introduction, Richard S. Sutton and Andrew G. Barto, 2018.

-• [B19] Reinforcement Learning and Optimal Control, by Dimitri P. Bertsekas, 2019.
+• [B19] Reinforcement Learning and Optimal Control, Dimitri P. Bertsekas, 2019.

-• [KWM22] Algorithms for Decision Making by Mykel J. Kochenderfer, Tim A. Wheeler, and Kyle H. Mray, MIT Press, 2022.
+• [KWM22] Algorithms for Decision Making, Mykel J. Kochenderfer, Tim A. Wheeler, and Kyle H. Wray, MIT Press, 2022.

-Optimization foundations:
+Optimization foundations

-Conferences and Workshop Proceedings
+Conferences and workshop proceedings

-Useful links
+Useful Links